DeebotUniverse/docs/docs/integrations/home-assistant/examples/commands.md

     Also the coordinates will be logged on `debug`.
 After activating debug logs, you can search your logs for `Last custom area values (x1,y1,x2,y2):` to get the coordinates.

-## Empty dustbin to aute-empty station
+## Empty dustbin to auto-empty station

 ```yaml
 # Customize Clean